shinilornekora/automated-dependency-system/README.md

 npm install -g automated-dependency-system
 ```

+### Usage

+Run `ads` in command line after the installation, follow the instructions.

 ### Configuration:
 - To override ADS behavior for local package development, create a .melignore file in your project root (one project name per line).
 - Set the maintainer (for adding/removing dependencies) by setting an environment variable, for example: